 Portfolios are for life, not just for internships.
-Throughout your career, your design portfolio is a vital tool in winning better jobs and new freelance contracts.
+Throughout your career, your design portfolio will be a vital tool in winning better jobs and new freelance contracts.
 But talented creatives often fail to capitalise on these opportunities by neglecting to raise their portfolio to the right level.

 Whether you’re a student looking for your first gig, a middleweight wishing to advance, or a senior hunting for your dream position, your portfolio could probably do with some attention.

 At its most fundamental, design is about empathy.
 So the essence of getting your portfolio right lies in understanding your audience – in this case, the designers, agency heads and recruitment specialists who’ll be looking at it.
 And there’s one thing you need to appreciate about all of these people: they have very little time.

-We’re going to assume you’re already familiar with the basics of creating a good portfolio.
+We’re going to assume you’re already familiar with the basics of creating a good design portfolio.
 In this article, you’ll find extra tips and advice from hirers at top agencies, for every stage of your career, and if you're in need of more inspiration, take a look at our round up of the best graphic design portfolios (opens in new tab) from around the web.